Amy Jackson

-Amy Louise Jackson (born 31 January 1992) is a British actress and model known for her work in Indian films, predominantly in Tamil films, along with a few Hindi and Telugu films.
-A former Miss Teen World, Jackson has appeared in over fifteen films.
-She made her US debut in 2017 with Warner Brothers television production of DC Comics Supergirl as Imra Ardeen/ Saturn Girl.
-Jackson's most notable roles include her debut into the industry as Amy Wilkinson in Madrasapattinam (2010), Sarah in action film Singh Is Bliing (2015), and Nila in India's most expensive film 2.0 (2018).
+Amy Louise Jackson Westwick (née Jackson; born 31 January 1992) is a British actress and model known for her work in Indian films.
+She predominantly works in Tamil films in addition to few Hindi, Telugu, Kannada and English films.
+Jackson's most notable roles include Amy Wilkinson in Madrasapattinam (2010), Sarah in Singh Is Bliing (2015), Annie in Theri (2016), and Nila in 2.0 (2018).
 She has won an Ananda Vikatan Cinema Award, a SIIMA Award, and a London Asian Film Festival award.
-She was featured in The Times of Indias "Most Desirable Women of 2014" as well as the "Most Promising Female Newcomers of 2012" list.

-In 2009, Jackson won the Miss Teen World title in America.
-At the age of 15, she began her modeling career in the UK and has since worked with designers such as Hugo Boss, Carolina Herrera, JW Anderson, Bvlgari, and Cartier.
-In a twist of fate, Jackson was called to London to audition for the lead role in the Tamil-language period-drama Madrasapattinam (2010) directed by A. L. Vijay.
-Despite having had no previous acting experience, Jackson landed the role and thus began her career in India.
+In 2007, at the age of 14, Jackson began her modeling career in the UK and has since worked with designers such as Hugo Boss, Carolina Herrera, JW Anderson, Bulgari, and Cartier.
+In 2009, she was crowned Miss Teen World.
+She was called to London to audition for the lead role in the Tamil film Madrasapattinam (2010), winning the role despite having had no previous acting experience and beginning her career in India.
+She made her Hindi debut in Ekk Deewana Tha (2012), and Telugu debut in Yevadu (2014).
+She was featured on The Times of India's "Most Promising Female Newcomers of 2012" and "Most Desirable Women of 2014" lists.
+She made her American debut as Imra Ardeen / Saturn Girl in the television series Supergirl (2017), and her British debut as Nimisha in Boogie Man (2018).

-Jackson is a patron for charities such as "The Sneha Sargar Orphanage for girls".
-In 2018, she was honoured with the United Nations' International Day of The Girl Child award in London.
-Jackson is a proclaimed vegan animal rights advocate and has been an ambassador for PETA since 2016 as well as supporting The Elephant Family with their mission to aid human-animal conflict primarily in Asia.
+Jackson is a patron for charities such as the Sneha Sargar Orphanage for Girls.
+In 2018, she was honoured with the United Nations' International Day of the Girl Child Award.
+She is a vegan and an animal rights advocate who has been an ambassador for PETA since 2016, as well as supporting Elephant Family with their mission to reduce human-animal conflict in Asia.